Ready set go

 John's painting abilities were incredible.
 He was constantly inventing new decorative schemes, including designs on the sails.
 He painted many boats for other sailors, but I think he was happy to sell his boats just so he could make and paint another one!
 I have included photos of just a few of his many boats.

 John was a ham radio operator and developed a pattern of late night hours so he could keep in touch with ham operators around the world.
 He built hot rods and raced rc powerboats before falling in love with rc sailboats.
-He had working models of paddle wheel river boats, tug boats, schooners, and many classes of sailboats, but he had a special love of the Santa Barbara.
+He had working models of paddle wheel river boats, tug boats, schooners, and many classes of sailboats,

 Two good articles in the AMYA magazine this issue